 Uninsured & Underinsured Motorist Claims

-If you've been involved in any type of a crash, you may be wondering what your options include.
+If you've been involved in any type of a car crash in Boulder or a nearby area, you may be wondering what your options include.
 You may be scared about the damage to your vehicle and possible injuries that you and your family have sustained.
 These fears can only be multiplied if you were hit by a person that doesn't have significant insurance, has no insurance or flees the scene of the accident so you don't know who was involved in your accident.

 In these cases, the silver lining is that there are ways to file claims against your own insurance if the other motorist involved is underinsured or uninsured.
 Christopher W. Jeffress can help you determine how to file your claim and seek the maximum payout from your insurance company.